XimeraProject/ximeraFirstSteps/README.md

 ```
  gpg --gen-key
 ```
-answer the questions, but leave the passphrase blank and copy the long hex string as YOUR-GPG-KEY-ID (ABCD3562DBF9929292 or whatever).
+Answer the questions, but leave the passphrase blank and copy the long hex string as YOUR-GPG-KEY-ID (ABCD3562DBF9929292 or whatever).

 If you are using MacOS, you might not be able to leave the passphrase blank.
 In this case go to https://gpgtools.org/ and install the GPG Suite.
 This will provide a GUI that will produce a GPG key with spaces.
 Delete these spaces and this new key (without spaces) is your key.
 You should quite your terminal and open a new one.

+Now that you have a key, you need to tell a Ximera server about it:

 ```
 gpg --keyserver hkps://ximera.osu.edu/ --send-key 5FB2------YOUR PUBLIC KEY------0CA
 ```

+Now you will need your private key

 ```
 gpg --armor --export-secret-key 5FB2------YOUR PUBLIC KEY------0CA